farimarwat/Profile-Image-Maker/README.md

 ### Profile Image Maker
-An android library to create most professional profile images
+An android library to create most professional profile images.
+It removes background from you rselfie and apply cartoon effect as well

-**Note:Cartoonify Effect will come soon**
+**Note:More variants of Cartoon Effects will be added soon**

 <img src="https://github.com/farimarwat/Profile-Image-Maker/blob/master/demo.png" width="40%" height="40%"/>